varnish/Varnish-Book/varnish_book.rst

    In other words, the worst is to jeopardize users' privacy for saving backend resources.
    Therefore, it is strongly advised to take your time to write a correct VCL program and test it thoroughly before caching cookies in production deployments.

-   Despite cookie-based caching is discouraged, Varnish can be forced to cache content based on cookies.
+   Despite cookie-based caching being discouraged, Varnish can be forced to cache content based on cookies.
    If a client request contains ``req.http.Cookie``, issue ``return (hash);`` in ``vcl_recv``.
    If the cookie is a ``Set-Cookie`` HTTP response header from the server, issue ``return (deliver);`` in ``vcl_backend_response``.